Create an Aura Component

 - Select Install for Admins Only, then click Install.

 When your app is finished installing, you see a confirmation page and get an email to the address associated with your playground.

 - After the package installs, click the App Launcher and select Dreamhouse Lightning.

 - Click Data Import tab and then Initialize Sample Data.
 This imports data that you use within this project.

-- Click and select Setup.
+- Click the Setup gear and select Setup.